malloydata/malloydata.github.io/docs/_src/examples/faa/bigquery.md

 _The follow examples all run against the model at the bottom of this page OR you can find the source code [here](https://github.com/malloydata/malloy-samples/blob/main/bigquery/faa/flights.malloy)._

+_The examples here assume you are connected to BigQuery.
+If you would like to use Postgres instead, instructions for connecting can be found [here](./postgres.md)._

 ## Airport Dashboard
 Where can you fly from SJC?
 For each destination; Which carriers?
 How long have they been flying there?
 Are they on time?